3 yellow robots sitting as the table and creating AI agents

 How are autonomous AI agents different from chatbots?

 Autonomous AI agents have broader capabilities compared to chatbots.
 The main difference is that chatbots work based on natural language prompts, and their job is to fulfill one task using the input instructions.
 And this is when their job ends.
-Autonomous AI agents perform a more complex mission.
-They’re focused on completing an objective that includes multiple tasks that need to be ordered and evaluated before the objective completion.

 Another difference is that a chatbot doesn’t learn from its responses.
 It neither stores what it produces nor knows if it is good or bad.
-Autonomous AI agents can learn and store the feedbacked information in the memory to refer to it and find the best solution.
+Autonomous AI agents can learn and store the feedbacked information in the memory to refer to it to find the best solution.
 With feedback, they can improve and complete their objectives well.

 Chatbots generate text responses based on the user input.
-Autonomous AI agents go a few steps further and can execute complex actions and operations using tools and memory.
-They can make a task list, prioritize, and order them to finally complete the objective.
+Autonomous AI agents go a few steps further and execute complex actions and operations using tools and memory.
+They make a task list, prioritize, and order them to finally complete the objective.

 Are autonomous AI agents the beginning of AGI?